 On the evening of August 31, 2017, the Sprague Fire burned the dormitory building at the Sperry Chalet Complex.
 The Sperry Action Fund was established by the Glacier Conservancy to cover the cost of both immediate known needs and possible future needs specifically related to work at the chalet.

 We've created this site for everyone who loves Sperry to reminisce about the past, be informed about current events, and help plan for the future.
 Thank you for your generous support.

-In 1926, Gladys Johnson worked in East Glacier.
-Her summer adventures included a memorable visit to Sperry Chalet!
-Click here to read her diary entry.
+In 1926, before the completion of Going to the Sun Road, Gladys Johnson spent a summer working at the East Glacier Lodge.
+Her summer adventures included a memorable visit to Sperry Chalet.
+Click here to read her diary entries.

 This is one of two journals kept by Gladys Johnson during the summer of 1926.
 Gladys was 20 years old and a student at Carleton College in Northfield, MN.
 Lenore Edgerton was also a MN college student.
 The two of them were waitresses at East Glacier Lodge.
 The Glacier summer was a magical one for them and the two of them became soulmates.
 Gladys and Lenore came up with a plan to hitchhike back to Minnesota at the end of the season without telling anyone!
 To get in shape for all the walking they would do, they decided to hike the Gunsight Pass Trail.
 The following is an account of their hike and overnight at Sperry.